aws-samples/sample-saas-visualizer/README.md

 ### Using the Application
 Once deployment is complete and the LED display is running (emulator or hardware), see the [Usage Guide](docs/use-sample.md) for:

-- How to log in with demo credentials
+- How to log in with demo credentials.
-- Testing the application features
+- Testing the application features.
-- Watching transactions flow through the architecture on the LED display
+- Watching transactions flow through the architecture on the LED display.
-- Understanding the multi-tenant visualization
+- Understanding the multi-tenant visualization.

 ## Contributing

 Contributions are more than welcome.
 We're particularly interested in contributions in the following areas:

-- Frontend UI/UX improvements
+- Frontend UI/UX improvements.
-- Additional SaaS architecture patterns and visualizations
+- Additional SaaS architecture patterns and visualizations.
-- Performance optimizations for the LED display
+- Performance optimizations for the LED display.
-- Documentation improvements and translations
+- Documentation improvements and translations.
-- Bug fixes and security enhancements
+- Bug fixes and security enhancements.

 Please read the [code of conduct](CODE_OF_CONDUCT.md) and the [contributing guidelines](CONTRIBUTING.md) before submitting your contribution.